Skip to main contentSkip to main navigationSkip to footer content

 Owner of A Minor Tune Up

-Even as a kid, Chris always had an interest in how things worked & had a natural aptitude for engineering & fabrication.
+Even as a kid, Chris always had an interest in how things worked and had a natural aptitude for engineering and fabrication.
 In 1997, while teaching high school marching band as a brass tech, Chris recognized some inherent issues with the mellophones the band was using.
-Out of curiosity he called the manufacturer & after learning some unsettling facts, he made some crude modifications to remedy the problems on his own.
+Out of curiosity he called the manufacturer and after learning some unsettling facts, he made some crude modifications to remedy the problems on his own.

-"As I continued to learn more & more, players would ask me technical questions & seemed to value my opinion… I started to really enjoy what I was doing & loved seeing the impact it had on music performance."
-After about 2 years of working in the basement shop it became clear this is what Chris wanted to do with his life so he decided to forgo a teaching career & instead focus his time & financial resources on his new growing business.
+"As I continued to learn more and more, players would ask me technical questions and seemed to value my opinion… I started to really enjoy what I was doing and loved seeing the impact it had on music performance."
+After about 2 years of working in the basement shop it became clear this is what Chris wanted to do with his life so he decided to forgo a teaching career and instead focus his time and financial resources on his new growing business.